UnGuZartex/Blockr/Documentation/UseCases.md

 3-4a.
 When the block to evaluate is the last block of the program.
  1. The system evaluates this block and highlights it.
- 2. The system changes the state of the robot in the Game World accordingly to the executed block.
+ 2. The system changes the state of the robot in the Game World according to the executed block.
  3. The system shows a message according to whether or not the robot has reached the goal.

 3a.
 When the execution of the program has already started